Skip to:

 Mosquitoes

 June to July is mosquito season in Manitoba.
 Insect repellent helps keep you safe when going outside.
 Put it on your skin (over your sunscreen) or spray it on your clothes.
-If you don’t know which insect repellent to buy, this article from CTV news can help you: Repelling mosquitoes: A guide to what works and what doesn’t.
+The article from CTV news Repelling mosquitoes: A guide to what works and what doesn’t, says that products with Icaridin (or picaridin) are the most effective at preventing bug bites.
+They also provide several hours of protection.
+Check the product labels.
+Look for products that say they have a “clean” or “dry” feel.
+They contain Icaridin.

 Mosquitoes come out after sunset.
 If you need to go out, use bug spray on your skin.
 Wear light-colored, loose clothes that cover your arms, neck, and legs.